 In 1981, the first cases of AIDS were reported.
 Soon, millions had been affected by the virus and it became a global pandemic.
 Before proper medicines were developed, many children were contracting the disease from their mothers and were left without much hope of surviving past their first few years of life.
 After seeing a news report on the living conditions some of these children were experiencing, we here at Starcross decided we could help.

 We began taking in children affected by AIDS, caring for them, and giving them a loving home, as well as the medical care they needed.
-We expanded our efforts into Romania and Uganda after learning of huge numbers of children in need in those countries, as well.
+We expanded our efforts into Romania and Uganda after learning of the huge numbers of children in need in those countries.